microsoft/DirectX-Specs/d3d/Raytracing.md

 ---------                           | ----------
 `FLOAT Transform[3][4]` | A 3x4 transform matrix in row major layout representing the instance-to-world transformation.
 Implementations transform rays, as opposed to transforming all the geometry/AABBs.
 `UINT InstanceID` | An arbitrary 24-bit value that can be accessed via [InstanceID()](#instanceid) in shader types listed in [System value intrinsics](#system-value-intrinsics).
 `UINT InstanceMask` | An 8-bit mask assigned to the instance, which can be used to include/reject groups of instances on a per-ray basis.
 See the InstanceInclusionMask parameter in [TraceRay()](#traceray) and [RayQuery::TraceRayInline()](#rayquery-tracerayinline).
-If the value is zero, the instance will never be included, so typically this should be set to some nonzero value..
+If the value is zero, the instance will never be included, so typically this should be set to some nonzero value.
 `UINT InstanceContributionToHitGroupIndex` | Per-instance contribution to add into shader table indexing to select the hit group to use.
 The indexing behavior is introduced here: [Indexing into shader tables](#indexing-into-shader-tables), detailed here: [Addressing calculations within shader tables](#addressing-calculations-within-shader-tables), and visualized here: [Ray-geometry interaction diagram](#ray-geometry-interaction-diagram).
 Has no behavior with [inline raytracing](#inline-raytracing), however the value is still available to fetch from a [RayQuery](#rayquery) object for shaders use manually for any purpose.
 `UINT Flags` | Flags from [D3D12_RAYTRACING_INSTANCE_FLAGS](#d3d12_raytracing_instance_flags) to apply to the instance.
 `D3D12_GPU_VIRTUAL_ADDRESS AccelerationStructure` | <p>Address of the bottom-level acceleration structure that is being instanced.
 The address must be aligned to 256 bytes ([D3D12_RAYTRACING_ACCELERATION_STRUCTURE_BYTE_ALIGNMENT](#constants)), which is a somewhat redundant requirement as any existing acceleration structure passed in here would have already been required to be placed with such alignment anyway.</p><p>The memory pointed to must be in state [D3D12_RESOURCE_STATE_RAYTRACING_ACCELERATION_STRUCTURE](#additional-resource-states).</p>